labeattie/testpreviewsite/_posts/2022-03-21-die-with-zero-book-notes.md

 This idea of "dying with zero" typically makes people uncomfortable at first.
 While the title is a bit extreme and certainly catchy, Perkins isn't totally deluded.
 He knows that literally dying with zero money is impossible, but thinks it's a worthy goal to pursue with a bit of cushion.
 So how do we manage to keep from running out of money before we die?

 The first is just to have enough money that you are comfortable with your risk profile.
 In my article on Financial Independence, I discuss the 4% rule, which is one common rule of thumb to know how much money is enough.
-But whatever your risk tolerance and preference, it's important to know your number.
+But whatever your risk tolerance and preference, it's important to *know your number*.

 Use an actuarial calculator to estimate how long you will live, add ten years if you want to be conservative.
 Look up historical investment portfolio data on something like firecalc.com and choose assumptions you are comfortable with for investment returns and drawdown time period.
 Just don't refuse to calculate anything and go in blind.
 We want to avoid using money as an excuse to defer life if you already have enough.